-JIM WEDEKING is an environmental litigator, representing large companies and industry trade associations in trial and appellate courts, as well as before administrative agencies.
-His experience includes the defense of criminal and civil enforcement actions, toxic tort defense, permit appeals, rulemaking challenges, and complex civil litigation.
-A key aspect of Mr. Wedeking’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
+JIM WEDEKING is an environmental litigator, representing large companies in the defense of criminal and civil enforcement actions, toxic tort defense, and complex civil litigation.
+Jim’s toxic tort work has included defending claims of product defects, failure to warn, public and private nuisance, and trespass.
+A key aspect of Jim’s practice includes developing an involved understanding of how a client’s facilities function, given the complex scientific and technical issues that are typically the subject of litigation.
 These clients have included large companies in the oil and gas, electric power, chemical manufacturing, mining, and agricultural industries.

 - Lead counsel for a commodities trading company in toxic tort litigation involving alleged MTBE contamination in California, New Jersey, and New York.